jvs/exemplary/README.md

 ```
 ~~~

-When Exemplary sees an example that starts with `>>> `, it runs the example in Python's iteractive interpreter, and adds the interpreter's output to your documentation.
+When Exemplary sees an example that starts with `>>>`, it runs the example in Python's iteractive interpreter, and adds the interpreter's output to your documentation.

-(Note that Exemplary adds an extra newline after the interpreter's output, to improve readability.)
+(Exemplary adds an extra newline after the interpreter's output, to improve readability.)

 If you run Exemplary again, it will render the example again, ignoring any output that may already appear in the example.
 The lets you run Exemplary